The Sentimental Airman

 Bill has added a number of books to the collection, but the most important book in the eyes of this sentimental airman is a book from the private library of Orville Wright!

-You can still view a portion of The Sentimental Airman article via the Wayback Machine, minus at least two of the photos.
+You can still view a portion of The Sentimental Airman article via the Wayback Machine, minus one of the photos.
 But now you can view the article on My Sentimental Library blog, along with my posts about books formerly owned by authors, actors, book collectors, booksellers, book publishers, and other famous people.